10 Simple Tips To Stay Healthy In An Office Job

 5. Drink lots of water.

-It's good for you, and it will keep your mind off soda or coffee.
+It's good for you, helps fill up your stomach, and it will keep your mind off soda or coffee.
 It may help you fight off other cravings, too.
 Sleepiness is often caused by dehydration, so keep yourself well hydrated.
 If you want some flavor, put lime, lemon or cucumber slices into your water bottle.

 7. Stand as much as you can.